lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These field are both unidirectional and must not be set to bidirectional in a rule entry.

 If single value is expected by the client, it can be stored in the TV and elided during the transmission.
 Otherwise, if several possible values are expected by the client, a matching-list should be used to limit the size of the residue.
-If not the possible, the value as to be sent as a residue (fixed or variable length).
+If is not possible, the value has to be sent as a residue (fixed or variable length).

 ## CoAP option Max-Age field, CoAP option Uri-Host and Uri-Port fields